geoffroypeeters/ssmnet_ISMIR2023/README.md

     |--config_example.py # --- contains the configuration of the model
     |--*.ckpt  # --- contains the checkpoint of the model for the configuration `do_nb_attention=1` and `do_nb_attention=3`
 ```

+provides an example and the parameters file corresponding to the paper.